Table of Contents

 - You’re curious about the history of subscription businesses

-- You want to learn how to enhance customer service in your subscription business
+- You want to learn how to enhance customer service in your B2C or B2B subscription business model

 - You want additional strategies for reducing customer churn